vlatan/picogen/README.md

 * Create an `.env` file, as described in `example.env`
 * Create a `content` directory

-If you are using your own theme it must follow the following structure:
+If you are using your own theme use the following structure.
+You can include aditional templates that extend or use these.

 ```
 ├── static